bryankemp/discogs-record-shelf/docs/index.rst

 License
 -------

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.

+Please respect Discogs' Terms of Service and API rate limits when using this tool.

 Indices and tables
 ==================